The ex/vi specification is based on the historical practice found

 consistent or based solely on modifications to the edit buffer.

-commands, all of which were not affected by autoprint
+commands, all of which were not affected by autoprint, and the

 requires conformance to historical practice.